johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL3.4 Emergency Landings.md

 	4. Consider landing near road infrastructure given the option, for easier search and rescue
 7. Notes on best terrain selection
 	1. Roads are tempting options, especially at night, but most large roads carry a risk of manmade structures like electrical wires that will be hard to see from far away.
 Plus, there's traffic on the road -- it may not be your best option.
+		1. Highway lanes are ~12ft wide.
+How wide is our wingspan?
 	2. Read through additional comments from [[FAA]] in [[AFH Ch18]]
 	3. [Emergency Landing: Beach or Breakers?](https://www.youtube.com/watch?v=0LwGYBBhTss) from [[Paul Bertorelli]] of [[AVweb]]
 	4. [How to Crash Land An Airplane On A Freeway With Style and Grace And Survive](https://www.youtube.com/watch?v=99DomTe9JY4) from [[Paul Bertorelli]] of [[AVweb]]